juanmaguitar/html5-css3-challenges/2-selectors/README.md

 # Challenge: Selectors

-Do the semantic markup of the following layout (no styles, only semantic HTML)
+Do the semantic markup and add the proper CSS rules to get the following design

 _Click on the image to get the full layout_